 - Reward night when you redeem points for any stay of 4 or more nights

-- Earn 15x points per $1 spent when you stay at an IHG hotel
+- Earn up to 15x points total per $1 spent when you stay at an IHG hotel

 - Earn 2x points per $1 spent at gas stations, grocery stores, and restaurants

 - All remaining purchases earn 1x point per $1 spent

 This card has no annual fee and no foreign transaction fees.
 As long as you earn or redeem your IHG points within a 12 month period, your IHG points balance will not expire.